psaikido/hugle.uk/_posts/mantras/2021-10-16-green-tara.md

     <img src="https://img.youtube.com/vi/tr14i87Evkk/0.jpg" alt="youtube thumbnail" />
 </a>

-This took 9 sessions!
+This took around 10 sessions in the end!
 Bath stone is so easy to work with, a bit crumbly sometimes, very soft.
 I love the honey colour.